studio-1b/CarPoolMashupPython/README.md

 ```
 BTW: "readme.txt" has surpisingly useless data.
 I was using it as project task list.

-Use your internet browser (ie. chrome) to visit
+Using your internet browser (ie. chrome), visit:
 ```
 http://localhost:8080
 ```
+The above gives access to the map part of the application.
+This part allows you to see carpool destination and on map, then lists all the members that goto there and on map, then lists different pools you can group them into, then you can show the optimal path for that pool to arrive at destination.
+It also has a option, to show on map a pool separation, using a naive spanning tree traversal, of all members into separate pools, assuming 3 to 4 in pool.

-The command line portion of the program, is to add/change data.
+The command line portion of the program you should see already as a menu, after running the python3 command.
+This CLI menu is to add/change data, shown in carpool.
 It has a menu, so it should be easy enough to figure out.
+You can create members, or carpool destinations using the CLI, as well as functions available in map.

 ## Re: source code.
 In hindsight, I would've liked to